-Some producers, though, have been using wind stripcropping for several years.
-Jerry and Ronald Thuett of Post have been wind stripcropping for four vears now in addition to terraces.
+Some producers, though, have been using wind stripcropping for several vears.
+Jerry and Ronald Thuett of Post have been wind stripcropping for four years now in addition to terraces.
 Their results compared to non-stripped fields in the area are overwhelming.
-They averaged 50 lbs. more lint per acre per year. experienced increased quality. and no longer do they use a sandfighter or replant because of blowout.
+They averaged 50 lbs. more lint per acre per vear, experienced increased quality. and no longer do they use a sandfighter